Timothy Dolan: Other actions

 On December 29, 2011, Dolan was appointed a member of the Pontifical Council for Social Communications for a five-year renewable term.
 On April 21, 2011, he was appointed a member of the Congregation for the Oriental Churches.
 On January 24, 2012, Dolan went on a religious pilgrimage to Israel and the West Bank, where he met the Latin Patriarch of Jerusalem, Fouad Twal.
 On November 30, 2013, Pope Francis named Dolan a member of the Congregation for Catholic Education.

 On September 3, 2014, Dolan denied requests by the Diocese of Peoria to receive the remains of Archbishop Fulton Sheen, who had been entombed in St. Patrick's Cathedral since his death in 1979.
 The diocese sued the archdiocese, claiming that it owned the rights to remains.
 On November 17, 2016, Judge Arlene Bluth of the New York State Supreme Court ordered the archdiocese to transfer the remains to Peoria.
 On September 13, 2014, Dolan was appointed a member of the Congregation for the Evangelization of Peoples.

 Dolan completed a pilgrimage to the Sanctuary of Our Lady of Knock in Knock Ireland, in 2015.
-On May 13, 2017, he celebrated a requiem mass when John Curry, the youngest witness to the Knock apparition, was re-interred in St. Patrick's Old Cathedral cemetery in Lower Manhattan after being disinterred from an unmarked grave on Long Island.
+On May 13, 2017, he celebrated a requiem Mass when John Curry, the youngest witness to the Knock apparition, was re-interred in St. Patrick's Old Cathedral cemetery in Lower Manhattan after being disinterred from an unmarked grave on Long Island.
 At the inauguration of US President Donald Trump on January 20, 2017, Dolan delivered the first benediction.
 His invocation included a recitation of King Solomon's prayer from the Book of Wisdom.

-In August 2020 offered the opening prayer for the 2020 Republican National Convention.
+In August 2020 he offered the opening prayer at session of the 2020 Republican National Convention.
 In February 2023, Dolan announced that the archdiocese was closing 12 schools that had not recovered financially from the COVID-19 pandemic.
 On April 13, 2024, during a visit to Jerusalem, Dolan and his entourage were forced to take cover due to an Iranian missile attack on the city.
 The attack was a response to an April 1 Israeli airstrike on the Iranian consulate in Damascus, Syria.
 No one in Dolan's group was injured.
 Dolan on October 1, 2024, announced that the archdiocese was suing its insurers, Chubb Group, for its alleged failure to pay insurance claims related to the sexual abuse scandal.